krs00/TOP-Library/README.md

 ## Description

 This is a small application made for tracking your books.
-You can add, edit, delete and view a list of books.
-Book information on the page will be updated dynamically.
-This was made to practice object oriented JavaScript.
+This was made to practice object oriented JavaScript for The Odin Project.

 ## Setup/Installation Requirements